dkurokawa/vscode-port-monitor/docs/INSTALLATION.md

 - Check the VS Code output panel for error messages

 ### No port displays appearing
-- Verify configuration syntax is correct
+- Verify configuration syntax is correct (check for reversed port-label configuration)
 - Check that the ports are actually being used
 - Verify intervalMs setting (minimum 1000ms)
+- Look for "Configuration Error" in status bar for detailed error messages

 ### Performance issues
 - Increase intervalMs value